Happy Valley Tea Estate Darjeeling

 Happy Valley tea estate is located at the end of a narrow downhill road Road.
 You can see the beautiful tea garden on the hill slope as you come near the end of the road.
 From a distance, you can see the large white colored building with slanted tinned roof which is the tea production factory.

-There are guides who will offer to take you inside and show you the entire tea production process.
-They are usually employees of the factory acting as guides during their off time and charge small fees.
-While the fees may vary depending on the demand, it usually varies between Rs.
-50/- to Rs.
-75/- if you are alone.
-For groups, the per person charge can be lesser.
+There are guides who will offer to take you inside and show you the various stages of tea processing and explain the steps.
+They are usually employees of the factory acting as guides during their off time and charge a fee for the factory tour which lasts for about an hour.

 Happy Valley Factory, Darjeeling